 Investment property tips;

-Do some research to see what kinds of properties are in demand in the areas you’re looking.
+Do some research to see what kinds of properties are in demand in the areas you’re looking for.
 You need to buy something that people are looking to rent.
-If there are more families renting in the area – you want a family home, if it’s more young, single professionals, you probably want to look at apartments.
+If there are more families renting in the area – you want a family home, if it’s younger, single professionals, you probably want to look at apartments.

 When you’re investing, you need to be able to consider all foreseeable expenses.
 A building and pest inspection will give you some insight into the conditions of the property and the likelihood of any repair work you may need to get done before you can rent it out and start making a return.